SM 25x325 [2xM8] / N42 - magnetic roller

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Significant importance in the industry of new technologies – are utilized in computer drives, electric motors, medical devices or other modern machines.
+- Key role in modern technologies – find application in HDD drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: